amitd8/ZidExtractor/README.md

 Invoke-ZidExtractor.ps1 is a PowerShell script that automates the extraction process of Zone.identifer data of a file!

-Zone.identifer (Zid) is a metadata attribute that is used by the NTFS flie system to store information about the origin of a file and its [security zone](https://learn.microsoft.com/en-us/deployedge/per-site-configuration-by-policy)!
+Zone.identifer (Zid) is a metadata attribute that is used by the NTFS file system to store information about the origin of a file and its [security zone](https://learn.microsoft.com/en-us/deployedge/per-site-configuration-by-policy)!

 This data can be useful for Digital Forensics Investigators to determine the website from which a file was downloaded.